Skip to main content

 Tinkering, Simple Electronics, Simple Machines, Engineering, and Coding

-Engineering Games and Activities - Includes descriptions of Engineering fields (NEW - added September 2022)
+Engineering Games and Activities - Includes descriptions of Engineering fields (added September 2022)

-Free STEM Activities and Resources for Kids (NEW - added September 2022)
+Free STEM Activities and Resources for Kids (added September 2022)

 Try Engineering - Learn about the different Engineering fields.
-This site includes resources, games, activities, lesson plans for teachers, and more (NEW - added September 2022)
+This site includes resources, games, activities, lesson plans for teachers, and more (added September 2022)

 Section F: Publishing Your Project in Scientific Journals